So You Think You Can Dance (American TV series) season 18

-So You Think You Can Dance is an American dance competition reality show, which returned for its eighteenth season on March 4, 2024.
+So You Think You Can Dance is an American dance competition reality show, which returned for its eighteenth and final season on March 4, 2024.

-An eighteenth season of So You Think You Can Dance was announced on December 5, 2023, with a judging panel composed of series creator Nigel Lythgoe (which would have been his seventeenth season as judge), season 2 contestant and season 7–11 and 14 All-Star Allison Holker, and former Dancing with the Stars pro dancer Maksim Chmerkovskiy.
+The eighteenth season of So You Think You Can Dance was announced on December 5, 2023, with a judging panel composed of series creator Nigel Lythgoe (which would have been his seventeenth season as judge), season 2 contestant and season 7–11 and 14 All-Star Allison Holker, and former Dancing with the Stars pro dancer Maksim Chmerkovskiy.
 Comfort Fedoke guest judged during the auditions.
 Cat Deeley returned to her role as host for a seventeenth consecutive season.

 In January 2024, Lythgoe departed from the show following a sex abuse lawsuit from former judge Paula Abdul.
 He was replaced by season 17 judge JoJo Siwa.

 The season premiere ended with a tribute to season 4 runner-up, former judge, and Holker's husband Stephen "tWitch" Boss who was found dead by suicide in December 2022.

 On May 20, 2024, Anthony Curley was crowned the winner.

+Only Madison Rouge Alvarado became the forty-third contestant in the show's run never to face elimination from being among the bottom three or bottom four contestants overall, and became the thirty-forth contestant to be in the grand finale to never to face elimination from being among the bottom three or bottom four overall.

-On July 20, 2025, the show marked 20 years-old since its series premiere.
+On July 20, 2025, the show marked 20 years since its series premiere.

 Auditions

 The auditions for season 18 of So You Think You Can Dance took place in Pullman Yards in Atlanta, Georgia where all the contestants had to audition in front of judges Maksim Chmerkovskiy, Allison Holker, and special guest judge Comfort Fedoke.
 From the thousands that applied through video submissions, the Top 100 contestants were invited to Atlanta to audition in front of the judges.
 Unlike previous seasons, this season took more of a documentary style and taught the audience a little bit more about the contestants' background.
-Notable contestants included Easton Magliarditi who auditioned for So You Think You Can Dance: The Next Generation, Jin Lee, who had dedicated her dance to Holker's deceased husband Stephen "tWitch" Boss, Kenidee Allen who had trained with Maks, Kaylee Bays, a contestant that had been diagnosed with Ehlers-Danlos syndrome that left her in a wheelchair, and Mariyah Hawkins who had previously auditioned for So You Think You Can Dance: The Next Generation.
+Notable contestants included Easton Magliarditi who auditioned for So You Think You Can Dance: The Next Generation, Jin Lee, who had dedicated her dance to Holker's deceased husband Stephen "tWitch" Boss, Kenidee Allen who had trained with Maks, Kaylee Bays, a contestant that had been diagnosed with Ehlers–Danlos syndrome that left her in a wheelchair, and Mariyah Hawkins who had previously auditioned for So You Think You Can Dance: The Next Generation.